Momotaro Dentetsu

+History

 Started in 1988, the series was initially produced by Hudson Soft.
 The rights to the series are now owned by Konami Corporation, who absorbed Hudson in 2012.
-This series is spin-off from another video game series by Hudson Soft, Momotaro Densetsu.
+This series is spin-off from another video game series by Hudson Soft, Momotaro Densetsu (Densetsu meaning "Legend" and Dentetsu meaning "Electric Railway").
 The project supervisor for the series is Akira Sakuma, with illustration by Takayuki Doi (土居 孝幸) and main music production by Kazuyuki Sekiguchi of Southern All Stars.
 In some works, Kazuaki Miyaji (宮路 一昭) and Takeshi Ike (池 毅) (composer of "Makafushigi Adventure!", opening theme song of the Dragon Ball anime) also participate in music production.

 From 2004, for many years promotional marketing for the series featured the pairing of comedian Tomonori Jinnai and gravure idol/tarento Chinatsu Wakatsuki.

 In June 2015, creator Akira Sakuma stated "I'm announcing here that Momotaro Dentetsu is officially done.
 Ishikawa at Konami squelched everything."
 However, in July 2015, Konami lends the license to Nintendo for an unspecified amount of money.

 After seven years with no releases, a new version of the game was released, exclusive to the Nintendo 3DS.
 Momotaro Dentetsu II released in the US on the TurboGrafx-16 Mini.